-Crypt Lake route
+Crypt Lake hike description

 The route up to Crypt Lake is always easy to follow.
 On the way you’ll pass three waterfalls – Twin Falls, Burnt Rock Falls and the wonderful Crypt Falls as you climb a total of 690 m (2,263 feet).
-You can also take a spur trail to Hell Roaring Falls near the beginning of the hike.
+You can also take a spur trail to Hell Roaring Falls near the beginning or end of the hike.

-It’s easy walking above tree line – granted with continual elevation gain.
-And once you’re through the the cable section, you can breathe a big sigh of relief.
+Once you’re through the the cable section, you can breathe a big sigh of relief.
 Or stop crying.

 But you do have to return the same way you came if you ever want to eat a hot meal again.
-It’s super easy and enjoyable from the end of the chains section to Crypt Lake.
+It’s super easy and enjoyable hiking from the end of the chains section to Crypt Lake.
 It will only take you 10 minutes.

-The beaches at the lake
+The beaches at Crypt Lake

 Crypt Lake itself is also a treat.
 Beaches line part of the lake – and because you likely have some time before you have to head back for the return boat trip, it’s a perfect place to lie out in the sun and relax.

-More information for the hike
+More information for the Crypt Lake hike

 You must reserve a seat on the boat.
 We bought our ticket down on the dock the minute the window opened at 8:15 AM for the 9 AM boat ride.
 You must reserve your return too.
 (You can do this the day before too.)
 We chose the 4 PM return and that gave us one hour at the lake plus 30 minutes to hike around it.
 We didn’t waste much time coming down.
 In peak season there is a 5:30 PM boat as well.